alexmy21/lisa/README.md

 2. It creates a single presentation for each dataset — if two registers vectors are different, then the corresponding datasets are different.
 But this is one way comparison.
 The same registers for the datasets do not guaranty equivalence of those datasets.
 So, we have a case of false positives, but we do not have a false negatives when we are comparing datasets using HLL.
 The datasets with different registers are not equal.
 3. (not very useful) The relation between registers and a cardinality of a dataset is not exactly straightforward.
 Depending on the size of the dataset the calculation formula is needed to be adjusted.
 It also is not very consistent for different types of data in datasets and even different types of a distribution of those data.
 These discrepancies are hard to correct in generic way and they are not corrected in the current implementations of HLL.

-## Hll operations
+## Operations in current implementations of HyperLogLog

 Most HLL implementation provide support for following operations:

-ADD — adds an element from a dataset to the registers (it is an internal part of the algorithm described above);
+**ADD** — adds an element from a dataset to the registers (it is an internal part of the algorithm described above);

-MERGE — is using almost the same algorithm as ADD with a slight modification.
+**MERGE** — is using almost the same algorithm as ADD with a slight modification.

 ```python
 # dataset_1 - registers for dataset 1